WATCH: Harrowing Video Shows Shark Attacking Dolphin At Popular Jersey Shore Beach

 According to shark expert Stephen Kajiura, dolphins and sharks generally swim side by side "minding their own business," he told Live Science.

-More aggressive dolphins will sometimes antagonize sharks if they feel threatened, ramming the sharks with their noses of body slamming them, Kajiura said.
+More aggressive dolphins will sometimes antagonize sharks if they feel threatened, ramming the sharks with their noses or body slamming them, Kajiura said.

 The face-offs are rare, the expert said.